 For instance, writing lists and keeping a planner save my bacon.
 You guys, I’ve fought having a planner for years!
 I hated them, they made me feel so burdened and tied down.
 But oddly enough, I think that one thing is my biggest tangible takeaway from last year.

 I can remember the smallest detail from when I was three but I forget meetings and things I need to do as soon as someone tells me.
 In one ear and out the other.
 I’m a very visual person so to be able to see everything I have going, planned, or ahead of me in a day or week is incredibly helpful.
 I tried on my phone but that didn’t work.
 It’s like somehow when I write it down where I can physically see my handwriting, it sticks.
 I don’t know if that makes any sense, but it’s working for me and nothing has worked for me in a very long time.
-I’m going to continue my planner love in 2017 and found THIS darling on the day after Thanksgiving.
+I’m going to continue my planner love in 2017 and found a darling planner on the day after Thanksgiving.
 It’s like an Erin Condren but I got it for $9.99 which is way better for my pinched budget.
 So cute and colorful!

 To go along with my Focus theme, I set up a monthly focus for my family and that turned into an awesome experience.
 Focusing as a family on qualities, concepts, and characteristics helped each of us to grow.
 Me, especially.
 I realized that I am a more powerful teacher than I ever thought.
 I also learned the things that I want my children to have ingrained in their hearts.